bregman-arie/bregman-arie.github.io/_posts/packer/2019-11-23-build-your-first-image.markdown

     aws_image.json
 ```

 You need to provide your own aws keys so the client can connect to AWS for creating the image.
-You should get output similar to the following
+I'm afraid using blip_blop will not work :)

+## Output

+Depends on the builder/template used, you will get slightly different output.
+This is the output for the AWS template we used

 ```
 amazon-ebs: amazon-ebs output will be in this color.